 - 1. What kinds of activities will the ACDFS support? - 2.
 Are proposals required to meet all four main objectives of the ACDFS? - 3.
 What are the differences between Springboard Grant and Project Grant? - 4.
 What is the apportionment of the annual provisions between Springboard Grant and Project Grant? - 5.
-Will regular activities be funded? - 6.
-What areas that the applicant should pay attention to when proposing an event intended to become an annual or regular occurrence? - 7.
-Will applications be allowed to carry a component of cultural exchange? - 8.
+What is "Incentive Matching Sum"?
+Is it necessary to provide the expected amount of non-government sponsorships and/or donations to be solicited for matching when submitting the application form? - 6.
+Will regular activities be funded? - 7.
+What areas that the applicant should pay attention to when proposing an event intended to become an annual or regular occurrence? - 8.
+Will applications be allowed to carry a component of cultural exchange, including outbound tours? - 9.
 Will projects promoting literary arts be accepted for application?

-Are there any application categories not being accepted? - 9.
-In case the nature of proposal fits in with more than one category, which category should be selected? - 10.
+Are there any application categories not being accepted? - 10.
+In case the nature of proposal fits in with more than one category, which category should be selected? - 11.
 Are there any restrictions on receiving non-government sponsorships, donations or advertisements?